One of the biggest advantages humans have over other animals is our ability to think creatively.

-The more information and training you have, the greater your potential for creative output is.
+The more information and training you have, the higher your potential for creative output is.
 This is especially true when the nature of your training is diverse.

-To summarise, modafinil can be an excellent tool for creativity if used the right way.
+To summarize, modafinil can be an excellent tool for creativity if used the right way.

-Stages 2 and 3 are best done without modafinil.
+Stages II and III are best done without modafinil.
 This is where you try not to think about the problem directly, and let your subconscious run its calculations.
 The idea will later come to you when you least expect it.

-Stage 4 is again a good time to use modafinil.
+Stage IV is again a good time to use modafinil.
 This is where you validate the idea, and see how far you can take it.